hpreston/myhero_demo/README.md

 After running the install it will take a 2-5 minutes for all three services to fully deploy and become "healthy".
 You can monitor this in the Marathon Web GUI.

-You should be able to reach the web interface for the application at `http://myhero-web.YOUR-DOMAIN` where `YOUR-DOMAIN` refers to the wildcard domain configured for Traefik.
+You should be able to reach the web interface for the application at `http://DEPLOYMENTNAME-web.YOUR-DOMAIN` where `DEPLOYMENTNAME` refers to the deployment name provided at setup and `YOUR-DOMAIN` refers to the wildcard domain configured for Traefik.

 ## Uninstallation